ocf/ocfweb/ocfweb/docs/docs/about.md

 Students of the University of California (ASUC)][asuc] dedicated to free computing for all [University of California at Berkeley][berkeley] students, faculty, and staff.
-The mission of the OCF is to provide an environment where no member of Berkeley's campus community is denied the computer resources he or she seeks, to appeal to all members of the Berkeley campus community with unsatisfied computing needs, and to provide a place for those interested in computing to fully explore that interest.
+The mission of the OCF is to provide an environment where no member of Berkeley's campus community is denied the computer resources they seek, to appeal to all members of the Berkeley campus community with unsatisfied computing needs, and to provide a place for those interested in computing to fully explore that interest.

 ## What do we do?